Tour D - Secret Streets

 Our return to the bike shop allows us time to reflect and realize something very special.
 Wow, we’ve just conquered the Big Apple!

-This tour leaves every Tuesday, year-round, weather permitting, at 10:15 am, a few blocks from Union Square in Manhattan.
+This tour leaves every Tuesday, year-round, weather permitting, at 10:15 am, a few blocks from Union Square in Manhattan (precise address will be given after booking is made).
 It is approximately 14 miles and will last about 7 hours.

 The $95 cost includes the bike, a helmet, the licensed tour guide in front and “sweep” in back (food and drink extra; $10 less with your own bike).